-This cute little Hungry Caterpillar craft puppet for pretend play was inspired by the children’s book “The Very Hungry Caterpillar.”
+As mentioned above, this cute little Hungry Caterpillar craft puppet for pretend play was inspired by the children’s book “The Very Hungry Caterpillar.”
 It is one of my daughters’ all-time favorite children’s books, so we wanted to make a very hungry caterpillar craft together.

 My daughter has loved The Very Hungry Caterpillar since she was a baby.
 Here she is in her hungry caterpillar pajamas, reading her favorite book.
 Just look at the joy on her face!

 When she was in preschool she wanted to make a caterpillar craft that she could play with.
 When I saw THIS hungry caterpillar puppet by Hanging Houses we fell in love!

 The original artist made her caterpillar craft with wool felted balls sewn together.
 My daughter and I wanted to make something similar that was quick and easy.
 My daughter was not old enough at the time to work with a felting set, so we decided to use pom-pom’s and a low-temperature glue gun to make our own DIY Very Hungry Caterpillar Puppet instead!